sugarandqueries/data-analyst-learning-journal/README.md

 ### 📌 Current Goals
 - [x] Set up this GitHub repo
-- [ ] Finish Warframe weapon dashboard
+- [ ] Do 3 Dataquest lessons a day
-- [ ] Do SQL joins practice from Dataquest
+- [ ] Start Learning SQL on Dataquest
 - [ ] Upload 1 learning note per week

 Thanks for stopping by!